 Is the Touchless Clock In Suitable for my Business?

 This feature was designed to ensure a safer and more hygienic way for employees to clock in and out of their shifts.

 It also enables employees to clock into their shifts faster than ever before.
 It especially suits businesses that have >50 employees all clocking in or out of a shift at one time.
 Long queues that once formed at the device and resulted in a loss of productivity at the start or end of a shift are now a thing of the past.

 Note: The touchless clock in process requires voice-activated commands and so the kiosk device location should not be in a noisy environment.

-For their first use, your employees will need:
+For their first use, your team members will need:

-- A clear profile picture set up on their employee profile (maximum size of 10MB).
-It should not include more than 1 person otherwise the match will fail.
+A clear profile picture set up on their profile (maximum size of 10MB).
+The photo should not include more than 1 person otherwise the match will fail.